 And the reason for this not-exactly-startling (yet rather pronounced) development, is that, according to reports filed earlier this week with the California State General Election Rules & Review Board, someone believed to be front and center within the Brown camp has, in a last ditch effort to either hold onto, or perhaps just bluntly project their candidate into the lead, apparently begun sending 8X10 hard copy photos of fully exposed, creatively positioned penises to various key members responsible for spearheading and approving what little message there is (and has been) coming from the Committee to Elect Meg Whitman during the all-important homestretch portion of this, more or less, ultra-mud-slung campaign, of sorts.

-Initially, there was some (albeit farfetched) speculation that the penis on display in these photos might in fact be the same one that's allegedly been attached to Jerry Brown during his adult life, and, consequently, throughout much of his longstanding stretch of public service in the California political spotlight, as well.
+Initially, there was some (albeit farfetched) speculation that the penis on display in these photos might in fact be the same one that's allegedly been attached to Jerry Brown during most if not all of his post-adolescent adult male life, and, consequently, throughout a significant amount of his longstanding stretch of public service in the California political spotlight, as well.

 "Mainly this was due to the fact that the first wave of penile portraits always seemed to be positioned in front of some sort of backdrop that commonly featured famed pop singer and former Brown paramour, Linda Ronstadt," said Ms. Puhl.
 "Usually this would be in the form of one or more of her numerous Grammy award winning 12" LP's from the '70s, or sometimes a carefully constructed formation of her many still available CD's, and, on one occasion, a lobby poster of the film "The Pirates of Penzance", which, apparently she did in the early '80s, and, on this occasion, was made to look like the penis actually belonged quite prominently to her dashing co-star Kevin Kline."

 In other words, in an effort to not monkey around any further in this direction, reasonable doubt that Brown was ever directly linked to any of these penis photos was clearly established by the fact that, according to Ms. Puhl, "The guy behind the thing in the pictures was obviously not Jewish.
-And, although, neither is Attorney General Brown, anyone with even a brief bit of knowledge, regarding standard Judaic customs, might be inclined to make that assumption."
+And, although, neither is Attorney General Brown, anyone with even a brief bit of knowledge regarding standard Judaic customs might, I'm certain, be fully inclined to make that same assumption, as well."

 In other words, yeah, and someone's got their might, right here.